TomGFFM/MasterThesis30313/README.md

 ## License
-This project is licensed under the terms of the [LICENSE](LICENSE).
+This project is licensed under the terms of the MIT [LICENSE](LICENSE).